 Croagh Patrick, Westport, County Mayo – not far outside the town of Westport, Croagh Patrick, “Ireland’s Holy Mountain” or “The Reek” is where it’s said Saint Patrick fasted for 40 days and 40 nights on the mountain top.
 Pilgrims have since climbed the mountain to commemorate the saint’s fast.

 Ireland came to celebrate its patron saint by dedicating March 17th to him by attending religious services and feasts.
-It was Americans of Irish descent that turned St. Patrick’s Day into a day of general partying in celebration of all things Irish; wearing green clothes, drinking green beverages and eating green food (Chicago even turns its river green in honour of the day).
+It was Americans of Irish descent in Boston that started the traditions of making St. Patrick’s Day into a day of general partying in celebration of all things Irish; wearing green clothes, drinking green beverages and eating green food (Chicago even turns its river green in honour of the day).
 Everybody is Irish on St. Patrick’s Day!
-Sláinte mhaith!
+Sláinte!